 - Flattery works, and there’s lots of it here.
 It tells the recipient(s) that they are among the most “exceptional” breeders in Texas and states they’re “impressive.”

 - Closes with a specific request for a phone call, plus a mention of the recipient’s future activities.
 This again hammers in the fact that you aren’t a creepy sales guy who’s just out there to land a deal.
-Instead, it establishes the fact that you’re a small business owner who has a common interest — and you want to feature them.
+Instead, it establishes that you’re a small business owner with a common interest — and you want to feature them.

 Don’t be a slimy sales guy!
 How?